What Is CRO (Conversation Rate Optimization) and How Does It Work?

 Take into account how your potential customers might react to any part of your marketing plan before you implement it.
 You don’t want to sacrifice your customer’s trust and loyalty over a quick conversion.

 In order to increase your conversions, it’s probably a good idea to know how to calculate your current conversion rate on your site.
-It’s actually pretty easy if you have the right data available.
+So what is your conversion rate?
+It’s actually pretty easy to find if you have the right data available.
 Here is the formula to find it:

 CR = Total # of Conversions + Total # of Visitors